NetzkroneHD/CoinsAPI/README.md

 This is a Minecraft plugin that allows you to create and manage coins in your Minecraft server.
 It provides a simple API for developers to interact with coins, including creating, deleting, and modifying coins.

+It implements the default [Vault API](https://github.com/MilkBowl/VaultAPI/) but without a bank account.

 ## How to use

 1. Download the CoinsAPI plugin from the releases page.